News

 Detroit police are still actively looking for a 16-year-old they consider armed and dangerous.
 The teen is believed to be the 20-year-old man’s brother.

-The search warrant on Wednesday was executed at the suspects’ mother’s home.
+The search warrant on Wednesday was executed at their mother's home.
 Once officers got inside the home on Moross on Wednesday, they say they found two women and a child.
 According to police, they had those three leave the house before they attempted to open a locked bedroom.
 That’s when the suspect took his own life and the officer fired the shot.

 suspect.jpg